 3 The amendment in the Criminal Procedure and Appeals (Consequential and Other Provisions) Act 2004 s.
 82 to amend s.
 38(1) is not included because the subsection it sought to amend had been amended by the Courts Legislation Amendment and Repeal Act 2004 s.
 141.

+4 On the date as at which this compilation was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
+60 had not come into operation.
+It reads as follows:

+“

+60. Repeal

+The Fertilizers Act 1977 is repealed.

+”.